Demel: History

-The k.k.
-Hofzuckerbäckerei pastry shop was founded on Michaelerplatz by Ludwig Dehne, a confectioner from Württemberg.
-Upon his early death in 1799, the business was continued by his widow for their minor son August Dehne.
-In 1813 she purchased the house on Michaelerplatz 14.
-August Dehne inherited the company in 1832 and successfully managed the business, however, as his son pursued an academic career, he sold the company to his journeyman Christoph Demel in 1857.
+The business was founded on Michaelerplatz by Ludwig Dehne, a confectioner from Württemberg.
+Upon his early death in 1799, the pastry shop was continued by his widow for their minor son August Dehne.
+In 1813, she purchased a building at Michaelerplatz 14.
+August Dehne inherited the company in 1832 and successfully managed the business.
+However, when his son pursued an academic career, he sold the company in 1857 to his journeyman Christoph Demel.

-Renamed Ch.
-Demel's Söhne in 1867, Christoph Demel's sons Joseph and Karl continued the business and were granted the title of a purveyor to the Habsburg court by Emperor Franz Joseph I of Austria in 1874.
-When in 1888 the old Burgtheater on Michaelerplatz was demolished combined with a general refurbishment of the whole square, they moved the confectionery around the corner to Kohlmarkt, where the company is still located today in its original building.
-In the heyday of the Austro-Hungarian monarchy, notable customers included Empress Elisabeth (Sisi), Princess Pauline von Metternich, and actress Katharina Schratt.
-During the Austrian Anschluss to Nazi Germany 1938–45, the Vienna Gauleiter Baldur von Schirach and his wife Henriette were regulars here.
+In 1867, it was renamed as Ch.
+Demel's Söhne after Christoph Demel's sons Joseph and Karl took over the business.
+It was granted the status of an official purveyor to the Habsburg court in 1874 by Emperor Franz Joseph I of Austria.
+When the old Burgtheater on Michaelerplatz was demolished in 1888, combined with a general refurbishment of the whole square, they moved the confectionery around the corner to Kohlmarkt, where the company is still located today in its original building.

+During the heyday of the Austro-Hungarian monarchy, notable customers included Empress Elisabeth (Sisi), Princess Pauline von Metternich, and actress Katharina Schratt.
+During the Austrian Anschluss to Nazi Germany 1938–45, the Vienna Gauleiter Baldur von Schirach and his wife Henriette were regulars at Demel.

-The company was headed by Demel's heirs until 1972, when the entrepreneur Udo Proksch bought it and established the Club 45 on the first floor, a popular venue of the Vienna high society.
-After Proksch was arrested for his involvement in the Lucona affair in 1989, the Raiffeisen Bank became the owner of the famous company.
-In 2002 the Do & Co restaurants and catering company took over Demel.
+The company was headed by Christoph Demel's descendants until 1972, when the entrepreneur Udo Proksch bought it and established the Club 45 on the first floor, a popular venue for Vienna's high society.
+After Proksch was arrested for his involvement in the Lucona affair in 1989, the Raiffeisen Bank became the owner of the business.
+In 2002, the Do & Co restaurants and catering company took over Demel.